 Underground, I Love You

-In New York City, today, the Underground is no longer just a stepping stone on the way to something “bigger.”
+the Underground is no longer just a stepping stone on the way to something “bigger.”
 The talent is too great in scale, and often too disadvantaged to make it to the “big” stages; as a result, the Underground becomes the destination, offering something different — something real and reachable— to both performers and audiences: a community, an ethic, and an alternative to the expectations imposed by mainstream culture.

 For many, the Underground is a full-time commitment.
 It may not be lucrative, but in terms of quality and professionalism, what happens on these smaller stages is just as powerful and authentic as anything found in the city’s most famous venues.

-Photographing punk rock shows, dance, burlesque, drag, clowns, acrobats and wrestlers — I see all vibrant forms of live performance thriving in neighbourhoods far from the bright lights of Broadway, where a single ticket can cost hundreds of dollars.
+Photographing punk rock shows, dance, burlesque, drag, clowns, acrobats and wrestlers — I see all vibrant forms of live performance thriving in neighborhoods far from the bright lights of Broadway, where a single ticket can cost hundreds of dollars.

 The Underground represents more than access: it’s culture on a human scale.
 It’s a place where the performance is close enough to feel, where the energy is unfiltered, and where the connection between artist and audience is immediate and alive.